benhoyt/benhoyt.github.com/writings/jubilant.md

 ---
 layout: default
-title: "Jubilant: Python subprocess and Go codegen"
+title: "Don't fear Python subprocess or Go codegen"
 permalink: /writings/jubilant/
 description: "Discusses some design choices used in Jubilant: Python subprocess.run to wrap a CLI tool, a code generator to convert Go structs to Python dataclasses, and the use of uv with a simple Makefile to run commands."
 ---